-- g.
-Remaining Records-This contains all of the records by zip code for which the WAVE was unable to find a direct match.
-With this file, you will need to search for students to directly certify using your own match criteria and your own student level data.
-This file may increase or reduce in size depending on the number of records the WAVE is able to match nightly. - 5.
+- (a) All Records-Provides every matched record regardless of the data it was matched.
+Note: The Match Date will update only once during each school year.
+It will show the first time the student is matched for that particular year. - (b) Only records matched on this date-Provides every record matched new on the date supplied. - (c) Only records matched on or before the following dates-Provides every record that matched new on or between the dates supplied. - 5.
 Residential child care institutions are now able to upload a list of their enrolled students for the WAVE to conduct the direct certification process for them. - 6.
 The WAVE will now generate a report that will show students who have the same address of a student that has been directly certified.
 The LEA will need to verify the information, and when it is accurate, also directly certify these students. - 7.
 The Data Validation Wizard was used for the first time in 2015.
-The wizard validates the actual codes being supplied by the school districts.

-C. Frequency of Direct Certification

-- 1. LEAs must conduct direct certification with SNAP at least three times during the school year.
+The wizard validates the actual codes being supplied by the school districts. - C. Frequency of Direct Certification - 1.
+LEAs must conduct direct certification with SNAP at least three times during the school year.
 More frequent direct certification efforts are permissible and encouraged.
-The efforts must be made: - At or around the beginning of the school year (i.e., July 1). - Three months after the beginning of the school year. - Six months after the beginning of the school year.
+The efforts must be made: - At or around the beginning of the school year. - Three months after the beginning of the school year. - Six months after the beginning of the school year.